 In addition, on April 25, 2018, the British Columbia Government submitted a reference question to the British Columbia Court of Appeal, seeking to determine whether it has the constitutional jurisdiction to amend the Environmental Management Act to impose a permitting requirement on carriers of heavy crude within British Columbia.
 The British Columbia Court of Appeal answered the reference question unanimously in the negative, and on January 16, 2020, the Supreme Court of Canada heard the Attorney General of British Columbia's appeal.
 The Supreme Court of Canada unanimously dismissed the appeal and adopted the reasons of the British Columbia Court of Appeal.
-See "Industry Conditions - Regulatory Authorities and Environmental Regulation - British Columbia".

-While it was expected that construction on the American portion of the Keystone XL Pipeline, owned by the Canadian company TC Energy Corporation ("TC Energy"), would commence in the first half of 2019, pre-construction work was halted in late 2018 when a United States Federal Court judge determined the underlying environmental review was inadequate.
+While it was expected that construction on the American portion of the Keystone XL Pipeline, operated by the Canadian company TC Energy Corporation ("TC Energy"), would commence in the first half of 2019, pre-construction work was halted in late 2018 when a United States Federal Court judge determined the underlying environmental review was inadequate.
 The United States Department of State issued its final Supplemental Environmental Impact Statement in late 2019, and in January 2020, the United States Government announced its approval of a right-of-way that would allow the Keystone XL Pipeline to cross 74 kilometers of federal land.
-Nevertheless, on January 20, 2021, newly-elected U.S. President Joe Biden revoked such approval, effectively halting the project.
+Nevertheless, on January 20, 2021, U.S. President Joe Biden revoked such approval, effectively halting the project.